 Löyly 2018 will be held in Oulu on 6th of April.
-The event takes place in Business Kitchen, located at Tellus Innovation Arena in Linnanmaa campus.
+Workshops will be held in Business Kitchen and Career Fair in Café Tellus.
+Both are located at Tellus Innovation Arena in Linnanmaa campus.
+The speaking programme takes place in the the new Agora hall located in the Oulu School of Architecture near the 2T entrance.
 The day event will be held from 9 am to 4pm.
 The event will continue to downtown Oulu in After Löyly event from 6pm to 9pm.
 The event is organized by OYY with support from the BusinessOulu, Business Kitchen, University of Oulu, and Oulu Entrepreneurship Society.

 Edited March 27th of 2018: the location of the speaking programme is moved to Agora hall.